woguta/Bacterial-WGS/README.md

 ```
 Save and run
 ```
-run_fastp2.sh
+run_fastp.sh
 ```
-iii) Third pathway sbatch - sunmitiing jobs to the cluster as you do other things (the best option)
+iii) Second pathway sbatch - sunmitiing jobs to the cluster as you do other things (the best option)
 ```
 #!/usr/bin/bash -l
 #SBATCH -p batch